google/struct2tensor/g3doc/api_docs/python/expression_impl/proto/create_transformed_field.md

 </td>
 <td>
 a callable that accepts parent_indices and serialized proto values and returns a posibly modified parent_indices and values.
+Note that when CalcuateOptions.use_string_view is set, transform_fn should not have any stateful side effecting uses of serialized proto inputs.
+Doing so could cause segfaults as the backing string tensor lifetime is not guaranteed when the side effecting operations are run.
 </td>
 </tr>
 </table>